 Recognizing Hunger Cues

-It’s important to know the difference between real hunger and emotional eating.
+Recognizing genuine hunger versus emotional eating can enhance your eating habits.
 True hunger grows slowly, while cravings come on fast.
-Use a scale from 1-10 to decide when to eat and stop.
+Use a scale from 1 to 10 to decide when to eat and stop.

 Eat when you’re at 3-4 and stop at 6-7.
-Stopping at 8 helps avoid feeling uncomfortable.
+Stopping at eight helps avoid feeling uncomfortable.

 Make these habits a part of your daily life.
 Mindful eating is not just a diet.
 It’s a skill for a healthy lifestyle.
-By listening to your body, you make better choices that help you reach your goals.
+When you listen to your body, you make better choices that help you get there.

 7. The Power of Tracking Progress